dudung/bug2/content/posts/24/j/22-brain-hack-info.md

 <!--more-->

-I do not really know about what brain hack is?
+Actually, I do not really know about what brain hack is.
 This morning I find a YouTube video at TEDxHobart with title "6 secrets to learning faster, backed by neuroscience" presented by Lila Landowski [^landowski_2023].
 There is definition about it, which is techniques and/or technologies to affect an individual’s mental state, cognitive processes or level of function, that may be intentionally applied by individual or by employers [^wigmore_2018].
 Notice that there are long-term consequences of this technology that are not properly established [^khan_2019].

 I will watch it after arriving at the office, a technical institute or university, since it is about 18 minutes video.
 Now is 0514 and have to take someone to school.